 These solutions are closing the gap between the two sectors and in turn are creating huge advances in LendTech, both internally and for end-users.

 On the one hand, lenders have far more visibility and access to real-time data, better reconciliation and better reporting functions, delivering the ability to create new revenue streams and new ways to reliably pay out and collect funds.

 But for borrowers it also means a whole new host of functionality such as access to better FX rates for their own purchasing needs, easier access to funds and increased possibilities on how they utilize those funds effectively.

-Lenders and payments providers will continue to work together more and more effectively in the coming years and we’ll continue to see an evolution in how LendTechs work with their borrowers.
-The bringing together of two fast-growing and innovative sectors will only result in more efficiency and better customer experiences right at the point customers are beginning to trust ‘alternative’ and digital solutions more and more themselves.
+Lenders and payment providers will continue to work together more effectively in the coming years, and we’ll continue to see an evolution in how LendTechs work with their borrowers.
+Bringing together of two fast-growing and innovative sectors will only result in more efficiency and better customer experiences right at the point customers are beginning to trust ‘alternative’ and digital solutions more and more themselves.

 The development of open banking and better international payment solutions, combined with the fact that the AI and machine learning genies are out of the bottle, mean that lending and payments will continue to move closer together.
 Assisted by a more data-led approach, customers will be able to get more of what they need from banks, and banks in turn will be able to deliver a more personalised approach and build better customer relationships.